microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/site-delta.md

 | resyncChangesApplyDifferences  | Replace any local sites with the versions from the server (including deletes) if you're sure that the service was up-to-date with your local changes when you last synchronized.
 Upload any local changes that the server doesn't know about. |
 | resyncChangesUploadDifferences | Upload any local sites that the service didn't return and upload any sites that differ from the versions from the server.
 Keep both copies if you're not sure which one is more up-to-date.                                       |

-In addition to the resync errors and for more details about how errors are returned, see [Microsoft Graph error responses and resource types](/graph/errors).
+for more information, see [Microsoft Graph error responses and resource types](/graph/errors).

 ## Examples